-Therapy for Youth and Adolescents
+Therapy for Adolescents

 A lot of changes and shifts occur during adolescence and early adulthood.
 Some youths experience being in mental and emotional distress to such an extent that they need more help than what the people in their daily life can provide.
 If you, as a youth of 15 years of age or older, experience your life being so influenced by distressing feelings and thoughts that you need help to get better, it is possible that speaking with a psychologist will be beneficial for you.